attacker-codeninja/Bug-Bounty-6/README.md

 # Bug-Bounty
-Script coded by me . to facilitate the bug hunting process
+Scripts coded by me . to facilitate the bug hunting process